-“… I’m starting a forest cemetery company, named Better Place."
+“… I’m starting a cemetery alternative company, named Better Place."

 I get a strange look every time I respond to people asking me what I’m up to these days.
 If someone had answered me that way 13 months ago, I probably would have given them the same look back.
 But I’ve never been more proud of what I do than when I explain what we’re doing with Better Place Forests: protecting the most beautiful places in the world by creating the first sustainable alternative to cemeteries.